kera-cudmore/seaside-sewing/README.md

   ![Profile Page Wireframe](documentation/wireframes/profile.png)

-* Bag Page (Empty Bag) - The bag page will display the following message to usesrs if there are no products in their bag.
+* Bag Page (Empty Bag) - The bag page will display the following message to users if there are no products in their bag.

   ![Empty Bag Page Wireframe](documentation/wireframes/bag-empty.png)